Meat City: Critical reception

-Allmusic critic Stephen Thomas Erlewine considers "Meat City" to be a "forced, ham-fisted rocker."
-Journalists Roy Carr and Tony Tyler do not regard the song highly, but suggest that it is "rescued" by its "peerless unison guitars and jived-up beat."
+Allmusic critic Stephen Thomas Erlewine considers "Meat City" to be a "forced, ham-fisted rocker".
+Journalists Roy Carr and Tony Tyler do not regard the song highly, but suggest that it is "rescued" by its "peerless unison guitars and jived-up beat".
+Ultimate Classic Rock critic Nick DeRiso rated it as the Beatles (including their solo work) 18th weirdest song concluding that it "wastes one of Lennon's nastiest riffs with an unfocused narrative...and some tacked-on backward-masked nonsense".

 Personnel

 The musicians who performed on the original recording were as follows: